mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 You don't want to buy too short a rack and run out of room for your components, but you also don't want an enormous rack that occupies more vertical space than you'd ever use.

 As you pick components, add up how many rack units they'll take up.
-Leave some extra buffer based on how much you might want to expand your rack in the next few years.
+Leave some extra buffer based on how much you want to expand your rack in the next few years.

 ### How deep does it need to be?